 1. Coat color in cats is a codominant trait and is also located on the X chromosome.
-Cats can be black, orange or calico.
-A calico cat has black and orange splotches.
-In order to be calico. the cat must have an allele for the black color and an allele for the orange color.
-Use a punnett square to show why there are no male calico cats.
+Cats can be black, orange or tortoiseshell (mix of black and orange)A tortoiseshell cat has black and oRange fur color (XBXR).
+Show the cross between a female tortoiseshell cat and an orange male ( XRY) .
+How many offspring are calico?

 4. Eye color in fruit flies is sex linked, with the recessive allele causing white eyes.
 Show the cross for a white eyed female and a red-eyed male.
 How many offspring will have white eyes and what is their sex?

 5. Ared eyed female (homozygous) and a white eyed male.

 6. In humans, colorblindness is sex linked and recessive.
 If a woman is is colorblind, what percentage of her sons will also be colorblind?

 7. If a man is colorblind, what percentage of his sons will be colorblind (assuming the mother is not a carrioer)?